xjtushujun/Meta-weight-net_class-imbalance/README.md

 # Meta-Weight-Net
 NeurIPS'19: Meta-Weight-Net: Learning an Explicit Mapping For Sample Weighting (Official Pytorch implementation for class-imbalance).
-The implementation of class imbalance is available at https://github.com/xjtushujun/Meta-weight-net.
+The implementation of noisy labels is available at https://github.com/xjtushujun/Meta-weight-net.

 ================================================================================================================================================================